pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 | Index Range      | 88                   | 2187                   |

 As shown, the **index similarity** query method takes significantly longer compared to others.
 This is due to the need for descending sort orders in some queries `sort: [{ ['idx' + i]: 'desc' }]`.
 While RxDB supports descending sorts, performance suffers because IndexedDB does not efficiently handle [reverse indexed bulk operations](https://github.com/w3c/IndexedDB/issues/130).
 As a result, the **index range method** performs much better for this use case and should be used instead.
-With its query time of only `88` milliseconds it is fast enough for all use cases and likely such fast that you do not even need to show a loading spinner.
-Also it is likely faster compared to fetching the query result from a server-side vector database.
+With its query time of only `88` milliseconds it is fast enough for all most things and likely such fast that you do not even need to show a loading spinner.
+Also it is faster compared to fetching the query result from a server-side vector database over the internet.

 ### Performance of the Models

-Let’s also look at the time taken to calculate a single embedding across various models from the [huggingface transformers list](https://huggingface.co/models?pipeline_tag=feature-extraction&library=transformers.js):
+Let's also look at the time taken to calculate a single embedding across various models from the [huggingface transformers list](https://huggingface.co/models?pipeline_tag=feature-extraction&library=transformers.js):

 | Model Name                                   | Time per Embedding in (ms) | Vector Size | Model Size (MB) |
 | -------------------------------------------- | -------------------------- | ----------- | --------------- |